 If going back to mommy’s place is out of the question, try downsizing your accommodation to a room that cost half of what you pay now and maybe even includes utilities.
 Though it might be annoying, just keep in mind that it’s only temporary until you save enough money to travel or follow your dreams.

-5. Start Cooking For Yourself
+5. Start Cooking for Yourself

 Jazzy and I rarely eat out, except when we are traveling of course.
 Not only is it healthier to cook your own meals but it’s cheaper too, and no I am not talking about precooked meals or TV dinners, which cost a small fortune too (besides when was the last time you looked at those ingredient labels?).
 I am talking about buying real groceries and cooking stuff from scratch.
 You don’t have to be a chef to mix a few ingredients together.
 I didn’t know how to cook either but practice makes perfect and you learn as you go.
 YouTube and recipe websites can be a guy’s best friend!

-6. Get Rid Of Cable
+6. Get Rid of Cable

 Let’s be honest, most of the stuff on there is crap anyways.
 Is it really worth it to pay $50 – 100 for one or two good shows that you can watch for free or cheap online?
 Do yourself a favor and get rid of cable.
 Use Hulu, Netflix, or some not-so-legal-website-I-won’t-mention-here instead.
+As an additional bonus, if you use a VPN with services like Hulu, you would be able to catch your shows even when you are traveling.

 7. Reduce Your Phone Bill